Written Publications

 Dating a Tree – Dating a Composition

 Video Storytelling by Doerte Weig and Roksana Niewadzisz Have you ever dated a tree or explored human-tree relationalities or shared stories about engaging with tree beings?
 Come and experience how dating a tree is grounded in ecosomatic practice and earthly discoveries.
-The work is part of the collective artistic research project Fabulation for Future and the digital exhibition How to Become a Posthuman, based on
+The work is part of the collective artistic research project Fabulation for Future and the digital exhibition How

 Read More »